How to Deploy Laravel 13 on Shared Hosting (Without Moving Files)

 Is shared hosting actually okay for Laravel?

 Short answer: for a lot of projects, yes.
-Shared hosting earned its bad reputation in an era of PHP 5.6 and no SSH access, and that reputation has mostly outlived the reality.
-A modern shared plan with PHP 8.3, SSH, and Composer is perfectly capable of running a real Laravel app.
+Shared hosting earned its bad reputation in the era of PHP 5.6 and no SSH, but that reputation has outlived the reality.
+A modern plan with PHP 8.3, SSH, and Composer runs a real Laravel app just fine.

-It’s a good fit for portfolio sites, client brochure sites, small SaaS MVPs, internal admin panels, and anything with traffic in the hundreds-to-low-thousands of daily visitors.
-The economics are hard to argue with: roughly $3–8/month versus $12–50/month for a VPS you’d also have to maintain yourself.
+It’s a good fit for portfolio sites, client brochure sites, small SaaS MVPs, admin panels — anything in the hundreds-to-low-thousands of daily visitors.
+The economics are hard to argue with: roughly $3–8/month versus $12–50 for a VPS you’d also have to maintain.

 What your host actually needs to support

-Laravel 13 raised the floor a little, so it’s worth checking your host against this list before you start rather than discovering a missing piece halfway through.
+Laravel 13 raised the floor a little, so check your host against this list before you start rather than discovering a missing piece halfway through.

 - PHP 8.3 or newer.
-This is the big one.
-Laravel 13 requires PHP 8.3 as an absolute minimum, and 8.4 is the sweet spot for a new project in 2026 — recent enough to be well-supported, settled enough that every package you’ll reach for already works on it.
-PHP 8.5 is worth choosing if your host offers it and you want the newest, with one caveat: brand-new PHP releases occasionally precede some packages catching up, so if you hit an odd dependency error, dropping to 8.4 is the quick fix.
-Either way, if your host tops out at PHP 8.2, Laravel 13 simply won’t install — no workaround.
+The big one.
+8.3 is the absolute minimum; 8.4 is the safe default for a new project in 2026 — recent but settled, so every package already works on it.
+8.5 works too, but if you hit an odd dependency error, drop to 8.4.
+If your host tops out at 8.2, Laravel 13 simply won’t install — no workaround.

 - SSH access.
-Not strictly mandatory, but it’s the difference between a 10-minute deploy and an hour of fiddling with FTP.
-SSH lets you run Composer and Artisan commands directly on the server.
+Not mandatory, but the difference between a 10-minute deploy and an hour of FTP fiddling.
+It lets you run Composer and Artisan directly on the server.

 - Composer.
-Modern Laravel has dozens of dependencies; you need Composer to install them.
+Modern Laravel has dozens of dependencies; Composer installs them.
 Most developer-friendly hosts pre-install it.

 - Git.
-Optional but transformative.
-Cloning your repo and later pulling updates beats re-uploading files every time.
+Optional but transformative — clone once and pull updates later instead of re-uploading every time.

-- MySQL 8.0+ or PostgreSQL 13+, plus the standard PHP extensions Laravel expects (OpenSSL, PDO, Mbstring, Tokenizer, XML, Ctype, BCMath).
-These come standard almost everywhere worth using.
+- MySQL 8.0+ or PostgreSQL 13+, plus the PHP extensions Laravel expects (OpenSSL, PDO, Mbstring, Tokenizer, XML, Ctype, BCMath).
+Standard almost everywhere worth using.

-If your current host already ticks these boxes, skip ahead to the deployment steps.
-If you don’t have hosting yet, the next section covers what to look for — or if you just want something that’s confirmed to work with everything in this guide, Hostinger’s Premium plan is the setup the examples below are based on.
+If your host already ticks these boxes, skip ahead to the deployment steps or if you just want something that’s confirmed to work with everything in this guide, Hostinger’s Premium plan is the setup the examples below are based on.

 Choosing a host: what to actually look for

-Rather than rank providers, it’s more useful to understand the few things that genuinely matter for Laravel, because once you know them you can evaluate any host yourself.
+Rather than rank providers, it’s more useful to know the few things that actually matter for Laravel — once you do, you can judge any host yourself.

-The PHP version is the dealbreaker.
-This is where most cheap plans quietly disqualify themselves.
-A surprising number of budget hosts still cap shared plans at PHP 8.1 or 8.2 — fine for older apps, but a hard stop for Laravel 13.
-Always confirm 8.3+ is selectable in the control panel before you pay.
+PHP version is the dealbreaker.
+This is where most cheap plans quietly disqualify themselves: a lot of budget hosts still cap shared plans at 8.1 or 8.2, a hard stop for Laravel 13.
+Confirm 8.3+ is selectable in the control panel before you pay.

 SSH should be included, not an upsell.
-Some hosts technically offer SSH but lock it behind a higher tier, which defeats the point of going budget.
+Some hosts lock it behind a higher tier, which defeats the point of going budget.
 You want it on the entry plan.

 Composer and Git pre-installed save real time.
-When they’re not, you can usually install Composer manually, but it’s twenty minutes of yak-shaving you didn’t need.
+You can usually install Composer manually when it’s missing, but it’s twenty minutes of yak-shaving you didn’t need.

-A free domain for the first year is a genuine saving, not a gimmick.
-A .com runs $10–15/year, so when it’s bundled with annual hosting it meaningfully offsets the cost — just remember it renews at full price in year two, so note that date.
+A free first-year domain is a genuine saving.
+A .com runs $10–15/year, so bundled with annual hosting it meaningfully offsets the cost — just note the date, since it renews at full price in year two.

 Why this guide uses Hostinger as the example

-- It’s among the cheapest plans that still includes SSH.
-Plenty of hosts at this price make you upgrade for shell access; here it’s on the entry plan, which is what makes the fast SSH-based deploy in this guide possible without paying more.
+- SSH on the entry plan — many hosts at this price make you upgrade for shell access, which is what makes the fast SSH deploy here possible without paying more.

-- PHP versions up to 8.5 are selectable in hPanel.
-That comfortably covers Laravel 13’s 8.3 minimum and leaves you room to move — you pick the version in a couple of clicks rather than opening a support ticket and waiting.
-(For a new Laravel 13 project, 8.4 is the safe default; more on choosing a version just below.)
+- PHP up to 8.5, selectable in hPanel — covers Laravel 13’s 8.3 minimum with room to spare, in a couple of clicks rather than a support ticket.

-- Composer and Git are both available, which is what lets you clone your repo and install dependencies in minutes instead of setting up tooling first or re-uploading files on every change.
+- Composer and Git both available — clone and install in minutes instead of setting up tooling first.

-- It runs LiteSpeed and includes free SSL and weekly backups — the practical effect being decent performance and HTTPS without extra setup or extra fees.
+- LiteSpeed, free SSL, weekly backups, and a free first-year domain — decent performance and HTTPS with no extra setup or fees.

-Full disclosure: the Hostinger links here are affiliate links, so if you sign up through one this site earns a commission at no extra cost to you.
-That’s worth being upfront about — but it’s also why it matters that everything above is checkable: confirm the current PHP version and SSH availability on their plan page before buying, and if you already have a host that meets the checklist, this entire guide works identically on any cPanel or hPanel setup.
-There’s a 30-day money-back guarantee, so the risk of trying is low either way.
+Full disclosure: the Hostinger links are affiliate links, so signing up through one earns this site a commission at no extra cost to you.
+There’s a 30-day money-back guarantee, so trying carries little risk — and if you already have a host that meets the checklist above, this guide works identically on any cPanel or hPanel setup.

 Two ways to deploy